Open-TLC/open_controller/README.md

 ## Simple usage

-Running the whole system should be dine with
+Running the whole system should be done with

   doceker-compose up